 5. Red caviar – that’s the one I usually have with my pancakes.

 6. Chocolate Candy Alenka – every Soviet kid’s childhood favorite treat

 7. Tula Gingerbread – I can’t think of a better alternative to chocolate.
-My grandma’s country house was in Tula, a few blocks away from where they made this delicious treat.
-When the wind came from that direction, you could almost faint from the smell of freshly baked gingerbread as if it was cooking right in front of your nose.
+My grandma’s country house was in Tula, a few blocks away from a factory where they made this delicious treat.
+When the wind came from the direction of the factory, you were enveloped in the aroma of freshly baked gingerbread as if it was cooking right in front of your nose.
 It’s the best smell in the world, if you ask me.

 8. Moscow Salami – it’s hard to limit myself to just eight items as there are so many Russian foods I want to include.
-My #8 was bout to be either a buckwheat honey or Bird’s Milk Candy (mmm…), but my daughter just inquired, “Did you buy my salami?” and so I decided to include her favorite Russian item.
+For #8 I was between buckwheat honey and Bibliography:

 Mikhail Bulgakov, Ivan Vasilievich changes trade